 We offer our customers quality products at competitive prices and a high level of customer service, resulting in a well-recognized brand and customer loyalty.
+Among other things, failure to respond rapidly to changing trends could diminish brand and customer loyalty and impact our reputation with customers.

 Any significant damage to our brand or reputation could negatively impact sales, diminish customer trust and generate negative sentiment, any of which would harm our business and results of operation.